D&B Credibility Review History

 Under increasing competition and the strains of the Great Depression, R.G.
 Dun and Bradstreet merged in 1933.
 Many in business thought the merger inevitable and three years prior Business Week wrote the following piece that foreshadowed the union: “Our language discloses certain inevitable affinities.
 Pro and con…ham and eggs.
 In the field of credit information—it is Dun and Bradstreet.”

-As Dun & Bradstreet emerged with increasing strength out of the Great Depression, its global reach into credit and credibility reviews also grew.
-By the mid-20th century, D&B was regularly publishing the Dun's Review and numerous other periodicals.
-It wasn't until the early 21st century however, when D&B provided an online credit directory.
-The first such directory, called PowerProfiles, was launched in 2005 by the division that eventually became Dun & Bradstreet Credibility Corp.
-In early 2011, that business review was replaced by the D&B Credibility Review which continues to publish online today.
+As D&B emerged with increasing strength out of the Great Depression, its global reach into credit and credibility reviews also grew.
+By the mid-20th century, D&B was regularly publishing the Dun’s Review and numerous other periodicals.